segfaultsourcery/bandwidth-monitor/README.md

 ## Install

 You need to install [speedtest-cli from ookla](https://www.speedtest.net/de/apps/cli) first.
+You also need to run it once and accept the eula manually.

 ## Development